amandoabreu/amandoabreu.github.io/_pages/fractional-cto.markdown

 </ul>

 ## Extra
 Although I fit many cases.
 I'm not always the right person for your business.
-I've partnered up with other fCTOs who have different skillsets and experiences.
+I've partnered up with other fCTOs who have different skills and experiences.
 If I'm not the right person for you, I'll let you know and put you in touch with someone who is!

 <ul class="listing">
     <li class="listing__li">